-My primary research interest is in public goods provision in developing countries.
+My primary research interest is in distributive politics and public goods provision in developing countries.
 My recent project focuses on drinking water provision in rural China.
 I explore both government investment in drinking water provision and local community actions to coordinate water management.
-My research addresses the role of ethnic identity in government provision of public goods and explores the effects of natural conditions and geography on natural resources management.
+I also study ethnic politics in China and have conducted research on the role of ethnic identity in government provision of public goods and political action by ethnic minorities.
 In other work, I examine the drivers of adaptation and adoption of measures to reduce the effects of weather and climate related events.

 For more information on my ongoing research projects and publications, please visit my research page.
-I conducted fieldwork in rural Guizhou, China, with the support of a Fulbright grant.
+Most of my fieldwork takes place in rural Guizhou Province, in southwest China.
+I spent 10 months there conducting fieldwork with the support of a Fulbright grant.
+For ongoing research, I collaborate with colleagues from the Guizhou Normal University Karst Research Institute.
 More details about Guizhou are posted on my fieldwork page.
 Please contact me if you are interested in my work.

 University of Iowa

 Department of Political Science

 Elise Pizzi © 2014 All Rights Reserved